coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 ###Features:

+* Builds upon the standard WordPress menus system
+* Supports multiple menu locations each with their own configuration
-* Drag & drop Mega Menu builder
+* Drag and Drop Mega Menu builder
 * Display WordPress Widgets in your menu
-* Built in theme editor with 100+ customisation options
+* Customise the styling of your menus using a built in theme editor
-* Supports Flyout (traditional) or Mega Menu sub-menu styles
+* Supports Flyout (traditional) or Mega Menu sub menu styles
-* Hover Intent or click event to open menus
+* Hover, Hover Intent or Click event to open sub menus
-* Fade or Slide transitions
+* Fade, Fade Up, Slide Up or Slide sub menu transitions
 * Add icons to menu items
-* 'Hide Text' and 'Disable Link' options per menu item
+* Menu item options including Hide Text, Disable Link, Hide on Mobile etc
 * Align menu items to the left or right of the menu bar
 * Align sub menus to left or right of parent menu item

-* Supports multiple menus each with their own configuration
+Max Mega Menu is developed with a focus on code quality, performance and usability.

+* The only mega menu plugin with zero "!important", block or inline CSS styles
+* Menus are styled using a single, static CSS file
+* Less than 2kb JavaScript (when gzipped)
 * Responsive, Touch & Retina Ready
+* Built with accessibity in mind - keyboard navigation supported
-* Tested in all modern browsers
+* Extensively tested in all modern desktop and mobile browsers
 * Clean code with a low memory footprint
-* Valid CSS3 with no !important or inline CSS styles
+* Filters and actions where you need them
 * In depth documentation
 * Basic Support